← Back to blog

 Day 6 of the 16 Days of Activism Against Gender-Based Violence

-Today is Day 6 in my 16 tips in 16 days series — practical, legally grounded guidance to help employers build functioning domestic and intimate partner violence programs.
+Today is Day 6 in my 16 tips in 16 days series — practical, legally grounded guidance to help employers build functioning domestic and intimate partner violence programmes.

 If you missed earlier posts, you can go back to Day 1 here.